Mholscher/gledger/doc/source/Journals.rst

         in case of an "add", the number of the journal to add the postings to.
 Ignored for insert.

     extkey
         a mandatory key to the journal in the system that generated it.
 It will be added to the response when adding a journal.
 It enables finding a journals source and is also a search key within the system.
-These keys are not required to be unique, but it is advisable to make these unique, so that the source of postings is always traceable.
+These keys are not required to be unique, but it is advisable to make these unique, so that the source of postings is always traceable. "extkey" stands for "external key".
+GLedger does not assume anything about these keys, the format is at the discretion of the system that submits a journal.

     postings
         the list of postings for this journal.